This guide provides 100 creative ways to save money on a low-income or tight budget!

-If you are able to apply ten, twenty, thirty or more of these strategies, you will find yourself chipping away at your debt faster, growing your account balance, and moving a step closer to achieving your financial dreams.
+If you can apply a few of these strategies, you will find yourself chipping away at your debt faster, growing your account balance, and moving a step closer to achieving your financial dreams.

-2. Pack Your Lunch: Brown bagging your lunch can save you thousands of dollars per year.
-By our estimate, my wife and I save about $2,800 every single year with this easy hack.
+2. Pack Your Lunch: Brown-bagging your lunch can save you thousands of dollars annually.
+By our estimate, my wife and I save about $2,800 yearly with this easy hack.

-4. Make Coffee At Home: Coffee-lovers, don’t let your coffee drinking render you penniless!
-Choosing to buy all your coffees in cafes as opposed to making your own may be costing you as much as $1,155 per year.
-That’s a lot of money for coffee in my opinion.
+4. Make Coffee At Home: Coffee lovers, don’t let your coffee drinking render you penniless!
+Choosing to buy all your coffee in cafes as opposed to making your own may be costing you as much as $1,155 per year.
+That’s a lot of money for coffee, in my opinion.

 5. Save On Movies: There are many tips and tricks for saving money on movie tickets if you must go to the theatres.
 Consider movie nights at home to save money and use a credit card or loyalty/rewards program that pays you back whenever you go to see the movies.
 A 1,275% markup on movie theatre popcorn is just one of many reasons why movies are expensive.

-6. Cut Your Energy Bill: There’s a lot of savings to be had by lowering your energy usage everyday.
+6. Cut Your Energy Bill: There are a lot of savings to be had by lowering your energy usage every day.
 Here are strategies on how to easily cut your energy consumption.

-8. Pay Insurance Premium Upfront: Paying your premiums upfront on an annual basis may get you up to 8% in discounts.
+8. Pay Insurance Premium Upfront: Paying your premiums upfront annually may get you up to 8% in discounts.

 10. Quit Smoking: Seriously, give this a good try and stop.
 This single tip can make a world of difference with your finances!
 Your smoking habit may easily cost you more than $1.1 million over your lifetime.

-11. Walk, Bus, Bike or Carpool: This will lower your transportation costs and save you hundreds to thousands of dollars per year.
+11. Walk, Bus, Bike, or Carpool: This will lower your transportation costs and save you hundreds to thousands of dollars annually.
 Walking and biking are also good for your health and the environment.

 14. Buy a Pre-owned Vehicle: A new car loses 10% of its value the moment you drive it off the lot.
 After 5 years, you may have lost about 60% of its value!
-Find out how to negotiate a good deal on a car here.
+Find out how to negotiate a good deal on a car.

 15. Buy Regular Fuel: Most cars do not require premium fuel to run efficiently.
 Buy regular gasoline and save the additional 15 to 40 cents per litre – potentially hundreds of dollars per year.

-16. Buy Cheaper Gas: Buy regular gas and buy it cheap.
+16. Buy Cheaper Gas: Buy regular gas and buy it cheaply.
 Use websites/apps like Gas Buddy to find the cheapest gas in your area.
-Use a cash back or points rewards card to pay for gas for even more savings.
+Use a cashback or points rewards card to pay for gas for even more savings.